-2.1 Highways - I am minded that the proposed works to expand the hotel include for no additional parking provision or any other mitigation to address the increased demand in parking that will occur if this application is approved.
-However, whist there will be increased pressures on the existing on-street parking demand in the area, I am also minded that there are already traffic management measures in place specifically to restrict parking and to keep junctions, etc. clear of parked vehicles Accordingly I do not consider that I could demonstrate that there would be a significant residual impact resulting from the development proposed so as to sustain an objection to this application.
-The Highway Authority therefore raises no objection.

-- 2.2 Conservation Officer The additional floor is supported by conservation in principle as it will create better proportioned facades however it is seen as better to use a mansard format of double slope roofs finished in slate with red clay pointed ridges and hips. - 2.3 Neighbours/local residents ten objections have been received copies of which are attached, the main reasons for objection are lack of parking, additional traffic, noise and adverse effect on light and outlook.
+- 2.1 Highways I am minded that the proposed works to expand the hotel do not include any additional parking provision or any other mitigation to address the increased demand in parking that will occur if this application is approved.
+However, whist there will be increased pressures on the existing on-street parking demand in the area, I am also minded that there are already traffic management measures in place specifically to restrict parking and to keep junctions, etc. clear of parked vehicles.
+Accordingly, I do not consider that it could be demonstrated that there would be a significant residual impact resulting from the development proposed so as to sustain an objection to this application.
+The Highway Authority therefore raises no objection. - 2.2 Conservation Officer The additional floor is supported by Conservation in principle, as it will create better proportioned facades.
+However, it would be better to use a mansard form of double slope roofs finished in slate with red clay pointed ridges and hips. - 2.3 Neighbours/local residents Ten objections have been received (copies of which are attached) The main reasons for objection are lack of parking, additional traffic, noise and adverse effect on light and outlook